-The thickness of sheet, temperature, and coefficient of friction influence the effective stress.
+The thickness of sheet, temperature, coefficient of friction and strain rate influence the effective stress.
 The major parameter which can influence effective strain, volume of the cup is the thickness of sheet.
-The damage in the cups was less with thick sheets and it was more at high coefficient of friction, strain rate and temperature.
-The formation of wrinkles was less with medium coefficient of friction and with thick sheets.
+The damage in the cups was less with thick sheets and it was more at high coefficient of friction, strainsrate and temperature.
+The formation of wrinkles is less with high coefficient of friction and with thick sheets.